This appendix is a list of key definitions that are common to many topics.

 Mass per unit of volume.

-When a charcteristic withdrawal syndrome occurs when a drug is withdrawn, or an antagonist administered.
+When a characteristic withdrawal syndrome occurs when a drug is withdrawn, or an antagonist administered.

 Passive movement of a substance down an activity gradient by Brownian motion.